Boeing: US Federal Aviation Administration calls for emergency checks | DW | 21.02.2021

 The initial review of Saturday's engine failure shows "inspection interval should be stepped up for the hollow fan blades that are unique to this model of engine, used solely on Boeing 777 airplanes," Dickson added.

-United Airlines said late Sunday it will immediately halt all flights by its fleet of 24 Boeing 777 airplanes, following the directive.
+United Airlines said late Sunday it will immediately halt all flights by 24 Boeing 777 airplanes, following the directive.

 United said it will continue discussions with US regulators "to determine any additional steps that are needed to ensure these aircraft meet our rigorous safety standards and can return to service."